• Skip to content

 A thyroid ultrasound will help you and your physician determine whether you have changes consistent with Hashimoto’s (such as a rubbery thyroid, shrunken thyroid, enlarged thyroid, or abnormal growths in the thyroid that are present).
 Some growths may indicate an autoimmune process, others may indicate benign nodules, and others may signal cancerous nodules.

-Ten percent of people diagnosed with Hashimoto’s are diagnosed using an ultrasound, and I recommend that everyone with Hashimoto’s or thyroid disease get at least one ultrasound in their lifetime, especially women of childbearing age.
+I can’t locate the reference at the moment, but I have learned that some 10 percent of people diagnosed with Hashimoto’s are diagnosed using an ultrasound, and I recommend that everyone with Hashimoto’s or thyroid disease get at least one ultrasound in their lifetime, especially women of childbearing age.
 If thyroid nodules are found, then I recommend having an annual ultrasound.
-(BTW, be sure to read my comprehensive article on shrinking thyroid nodules if you happen to have them).
+(Be sure to read my comprehensive article on shrinking thyroid nodules if you happen to have them.)

 A thyroid ultrasound is a very simple, non-intrusive test that only takes about 10 minutes.
 It uses sound waves to image the thyroid.
 A lubricant jelly is placed on the skin and a small hand-held transducer is passed over the thyroid.
 The ultrasound will show any change in gland size and texture.
 Clinicians can find changes in thyroid size (shrunken or enlarged), tissue density and texture (rubbery), as well as nodules (abnormal growths), which are all characteristic changes found with Hashimoto’s.
 Growths can also be a signal for cancerous nodules.
 If there is a concern with that, the next step would be to have a nodule biopsy, and you can read more about that in my article on thyroid cancer.